ghabs/experiment-fda-essay/_notes/a better way.md

 title: A Better Way
 ---

+So where is this all going?
+Perhaps you think I’m going to suggest that we destroy the FDA entirely.
+I confess to liking that idea, at times.
+But I don’t think it’s necessary to go that far.

 ## Repeal the Kefauver Harris amendment

 The first suggestion I'll forward, humbly is that we return to a period in time when the FDA worked.